KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

   stopped at the 1:00:14 mark

 ### Installing Kubernetes Locally with Minikube:
+   - Minikube is a command line tool that allows you to run a **single-node Kubernetes cluster** on your local machine.
+It is a great way to learn and experiment with Kubernetes without needing a full-blown cluster.
 #### We will be using docker desktop as the driver.
-Follow the steps below to install docketr desktop and minikube.
+Follow the steps below to install docker desktop and minikube.
 1. **Install Docker Desktop**:
    - Download and install Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop).
    - Follow the installation instructions for your operating system (Windows, macOS, or Linux).